Athlete

 Career path and progression

-You could move into coaching with clubs, colleges and universities.
-Your experience would also be useful for jobs in community sports development or sports management.
+You could move into coaching with athletics clubs, colleges and universities.
+Your skills and experience would also be useful for a career in community sports development or sports management.

-You might also take further training to become a sports physiotherapist, nutritionist or sports scientist.
+You might wish to take further training to become a:

 Current opportunities